mgnauck/luminosity/README.md

 ## Run info

-You will need a WebGPU-capable browser, like Chromium/Chrome or Edge, that supports indirect compute dispatches (Firefox currently does not).
+You will need a WebGPU-capable browser, like Chromium/Chrome or Edge, that supports indirect compute dispatches.
 Please use the `--allow-file-access-from-files` option for Chrome or start a local webserver (`python3 -m http.server`) in the intro directory to run.
 Linux users might try their luck with `google-chrome-stable --enable-unsafe-webgpu --enable-features=Vulkan`.
+(To make it run in Firefox Nightly, a couple of modifications to the shader code are required, which are not contained in this repository.)

 ## Build info